The Beginner’s Mind: The Power of Not Knowing

 Have you ever watched a baby try something for the first time?
 Crawling towards an object, reaching, wide-eyed, investigating the unknown?

-In this day and age, we need to know things such as how to navigate systems, pay bills, make decisions, keep ourselves and others safe.
+We need to know things such as how to navigate systems, pay bills, make decisions, keep ourselves and others safe.
 So this isn’t about rejecting knowledge altogether.

 Instead, the beginner’s mindset invites a different relationship with knowing.
 Rather than chasing certainty or performing expertise, we begin from curiosity.
 We allow ourselves to discover rather than strive.
 Sometimes this still leads to knowing, but it’s a knowing that’s embodied, integrated, and aligned with who we are not just what we’re told we “should” know.